Equity for Aboriginal people in the legal system

 Next steps

-Through ongoing discussions as well as reviews of policies and practices, further options will be developed within government to respond in a holistic manner to Call to Action 51.
+Through ongoing discussions and reviews of policies and practices, further options are being developed and considered within government to respond in a holistic manner to Call to Action 51.
+This will improve transparency and public understanding of the of the Government of Canada's legal positions and its work more generally.

 52. We call upon the Government of Canada, provincial and territorial governments and the courts to adopt the following legal principles: